Optimizing Sensor Allocation against Attackers with Uncertain Intentions: A Worst-Case Regret Minimization Approach

 Next, we consider the scenario where the defender aims to minimize her cost function $C: S\times A \rightarrow \reals$, which maps a state and an attack action to a cost penalty that measures the loss incurred by the attacker's action.
-Because the penalty is not necessarily the negation of the attack reward, the attack-defend game is a non-zero-sum game.

-For a single type of attacker, we formulate the problem as a special case of Stackelberg game, stated as follows.
+Because the penalty is not necessarily the negation of the attack reward, the attack-defend game is non-zero-sum.
+For a single type of attacker, we formulate the problem as a Stackelberg game as follows.

-\begin{definition} For a single type of attacker whose attack \ac{mdp} is $M=(S,A, P, \mu, \gamma, R )$, and the defender's capability of allocating sensors, a \ac{ssg} is formulated as tuple where \begin{itemize} \item $S$, $\nu$, $\gamma$ are same components in the attack \ac{mdp} $M$ for states, initial distribution, and discount factor. \item $A_1= \{0,1\}$ is the defender/leader's action set.
-Action $0$ for not allocating a sensor, 1 for allocating a sensor. \item $A_2 = A$ is the attacker/follower's actions. \item $\mathcal{P}(s'|s, a_1, a_2)$ is the probability of reaching state $s'$ given action $a_1$ being taken by the defender and action $a_2$ being taken by the attacker at state $s$.
+\begin{definition} For a single type of attacker whose attack \ac{mdp} is $M=(S,A, P, \mu, \gamma, R )$, and the defender's capability of allocating sensors, an \ac{ssg} is formulated as a tuple $G = (S, A_1, A_2, \mathcal{P}, \nu, \gamma, R_1, R_2),$ where \begin{itemize} \item $S$, $\nu$, $\gamma$ are the same components in the attack \ac{mdp} $M$ for states, initial distribution, and discount factor. \item $A_1= \{0,1\}$ is the defender/leader's action set.
+Action $0$ for not allocating a sensor, 1 for allocating a sensor. \item $A_2 = A$ is the attacker/follower's actions. \item $\mathcal{P}(s'|s, a_1, a_2)$ is the probability of reaching state $s'$ given action $a_1,a_2$ being taken by the defender and the attacker at state $s$.
 For a state $s\in S$, a defender's action $a_1\in A_1$ and an attacker's action $a_2\in A_2$, let